johanbrook/johanbrook.com/src/posts/2019-03-03-react-hooks-streams.md

 date: 2019-03-03
 location: A kitchen table in Stockholm
 excerpt: Pairing React Hooks with Streams works beautifully, and leads to components with less verbosity and boilerplate.
 In this post, I convert a class component to a function component using hooks.
-keywords:
-  - react
-  - hooks
+tags:
-  - xstream
+    - dev
     - javascript
-  - typescript
 ---

 **As of React 16.8,** there's a new tool in the toolbox: